braillerap/OpenStreetTouch/README.md

 ## Contributing

 ### Translation
-If you need the software in your locale language, we will be happy to add a new translation.
+If you need the software or the user manual in your locale language, we will be happy to add a new translation.
 Translation files will be hosted on codeberg community translation platform and can be updated by anyone [weblate host on codeberg] for more information.

 ### Code and features